carlacz/MBRT/OpenSesame-online/README.md

     * `Stimuli_[...].csv`: Loop files controlling the trial sequence.
 These are dynamically called depending on the number of repetitions and angles selected (e.g., `Stimuli_4angles_all.csv`, `Stimuli_6angles_def_all.csv`, etc.).
 * **Folder** `mbrt_images`: `.png` files for all visual stimuli.
 * **Folder** `data`: Empty folder designated for storing the `.txt` file exported from JATOS.
+* `data-prep.R`: R script that reads in `data.txt`, generates `data.rdata` file and stores it in the `data` folder. `data.rdata` contains the testblock data in long format and demographic data in wide format.

 ---------------------------------------
 ## EXPERIMENT SETTINGS (parameters to choose)